Alfresco/docs-alfresco/insight-engine/latest/install/options.md

     * If the alfresco and archive cores already exist, ensure that `alfresco.secureComms` is set to `https` for both the cores.
 For example:
         * `alfresco-insight-engine/solrhome/alfresco/conf/solrcore.properties`
         * `alfresco-insight-engine/solrhome/archive/conf/solrcore.properties`
-8. For running a single instance of Alfresco Search and Insight Engine (i.e. not sharded), use the following commands:
+8. For running a single instance of Search and Insight Engine (i.e. not sharded), use the following commands:

     ```bash
     cd alfresco-insight-engine